kl3658/SmartCabinet/README.md

 # SmartCabinet
-Mechanism to monitor your snack drawer at work
+Mechanism to monitor your snack drawer at work.

 Project Team Members: